CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```
 <br><img width="469" alt="image" src="https://github.com/user-attachments/assets/14d425c0-5427-4930-a2a8-0a1b3c05c4c4" />

-3. Use the browser to go to the web based SmartConsole, review the current policy packages and verify that there are no host objects
+3. Use the browser to go to Web SmartConsole **"admin/Cpwins1!"**, review the current policy packages and verify that there are no host objects
 <br><img width="469" alt="image" src="https://github.com/user-attachments/assets/6fd22204-d8df-458a-836a-232258c70962" />